Los Abuelos de la Nada: 1984–85: International breakthrough, struggles and break-up

 The band became popular with rockers and more pop-oriented audiences.
 Especially, Calamaro was favored by teenage girls looking for an "edgier" idol than balladeer Alejandro Lerner.
-Vasos y Besos had sold a solid 160,000 records, and was presented in a six-month country-wide tour.
+Vasos y besos had sold a solid 160,000 records, and was presented in a six-month country-wide tour.

-Record executives arranged to send the band to Ibiza for the recording of their 1984 album Himno de mi Corazón (Hymn of my heart), became a sales hit as expected.
-Later that year, Melingo, who was also working with García and his own band Los Twist left, and was replaced by Alfredo Desiata.
+Record executives arranged to send the band to Ibiza for the recording of their 1984 album Himno de mi Corazón (Hymn of my heart), which became a sales hit as expected.
+Later that year, Melingo, who was also working with García and his own band Los Twist, left, and was replaced by Alfredo Desiata.

 By early 1985, the band's spirits were damaged due to Bazterrica's cocaine addiction, which eventually had him fired from the band, and the rivalry between Abuelo and Calamaro for top billing.

-About that time, Calamaro wrote what would be his last mega-hit with the band: Costumbres argentinas (Argentine habits).
+About that time, Calamaro wrote what would be his last mega-hit with the band: "Costumbres argentinas" (Argentine habits).
 Sensing that the band was on the verge of dissolution, the band recorded a live album in the Opera theater in Buenos Aires in May 1985.
 For the occasion, Gringui Herrera replaced Bazterrica, Juan del Barrio reinforced Calamaro in keyboards, and Melingo played some songs as a guest musician.

 This line-up played their last gig in October 1985, in José Amalfitani Stadium, to fulfill their contractual obligation to the "Rock and Pop" festival which featured INXS and Nina Hagen.
 The crowd reacted badly to the band's evident lack of motivation (the pouring rain and the badly mixed sound did not help), and Abuelo was hit in the face by a bottle hurled from the field.
 The band played the remainder of their set with Abuelo visibly bleeding.
 After the show, Los Abuelos members disbanded indefinitely.